cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 Besides the unprefixed byte string literals that are analogous to JSON text string literals, EDN provides base-encoded byte string literals.
-These are notated in one of the base encodings {{-base}}, without padding, enclosed in a single-quoted string literal, prefixed by >h\< for base16 or
+These are notated as prefixed string literals that carry one of the base encodings {{-base}}, without padding, i.e., the base encoding is enclosed in a single-quoted string literal, prefixed by >h\< for base16 or
 >b64\< for base64 or base64url (the actual encodings of the latter do not overlap, so the string remains unambiguous).
 For example, the byte string consisting of the four bytes `12 34 56 78` (given in hexadecimal here) could be written `h'12345678'` or `b64'EjRWeA'`.

 (Note that {{Section 8 of RFC8949@-cbor}} also mentions >b32\< for base32 and >h32\< for base32hex.
 This has not been implemented widely and therefore is not directly included in this specification.
-These and further byte string formats now can easily be added back as application-oriented literals.)
+These and further byte string formats now can easily be added back as application-oriented extension literals.)

 Examples often benefit from some blank space (spaces, line breaks) in byte strings.
 In EDN, blank space is ignored in prefixed byte strings; for